containers/podman/docs/podman-build.1.md

 Sets the configuration for IPC namespaces when handling `RUN` instructions.
-The configured value can be "" (the empty string) or "container" to indicate that a new IPC namespace should be created, or it can be "host" to indicate that the IPC namespace in which `buildah` itself is being run should be reused, or it can be the path to an IPC namespace which is already in use by another process.
+The configured value can be "" (the empty string) or "container" to indicate that a new IPC namespace should be created, or it can be "host" to indicate that the IPC namespace in which `podman` itself is being run should be reused, or it can be the path to an IPC namespace which is already in use by another process.